 Sanganer is the pit stop for hand block print lovers

 Rajasthan is famous for many traditional crafts and among them, the most practiced and popular is hand block printing.
-This kind of printing is done at many different places in Rajasthan and each area has a historical, cultural and geographical impact on the craft.
-Thus regional variations exist and each region has its own distinctive style.
-Sanganer near Jaipur is one such center of hand block printing and it receives a lot of limelight due to the close proximity to the capital city.
-Located nearly 30 kilometers away from Jaipur, Sanganer presently is a major center for very fine block-cutting and hand printing units.
-These workshops accommodate more than 5000 block printers and many double up as schools which receives a steady stream of domestic and international students.
+This kind of printing is done at many different places in Rajasthan and each area has a historical, cultural, and geographical impact on the craft.
+Thus regional variations exist and each region has its distinctive style.
+Sanganer near Jaipur is one such center of hand block printing and it receives a lot of limelight due to its proximity to the capital city.
+Located nearly 30 kilometers away from Jaipur, Sanganer presently is a major center for very fine block-cutting and hand-printing units.
+These workshops accommodate more than 5000 block printers and many double up as schools that receive a steady stream of domestic and international students.
 It is a pitstop in every Jaipur handicrafts tour and Sanganeri block print motifs are indeed one of the loveliest.
 Such is the popularity of this style that it is often passed off as Jaipur hand block print and for a layman, there is hardly any room for discernment.

 Recommended Read: STREETS AND HANDICRAFTS OF JAIPUR: A PHOTO ESSAY

 This is a centuries-old art and a tangible heritage